 From football to theatre.
 From general recreational events to professional mentoring and coaching.

-The newest addition to PlayTogetherNow, which we are very proud of, is communal cooking.
+Another addition to PlayTogetherNow, which we are very proud of, is communal cooking.
 One day a month, CookTogetherNow prepares a three-course menu.
 Each cooking session sees a different regional culinary emphasis.
 Young refugees cook together with other hobby cooks.
 Through this social encounter, one can learn from each other and enjoy time well-spent together.
 Excited guests are invited as well for the evening meal.
 These cooking sessions ensure several hours of relaxing cooking, during which good food and communal joy take centre stage.

 Since our founding, personal mentoring of our youngsters by our engaged volunteers is an essential pillar of our philosophy.
 We try our utmost to help where help is needed.
 May there be problems with flat-searching, asylum applications, or in school, we take time to research, calculate figures, and accompany our youngsters to district offices.

 In order to professionalise these processes, prospective psychotherapists have joined our ranks in the autumn of 2017.
 Through official traineeships for the preparatory psychotherapeutic course, we can offer our youngsters, according to their needs, the opportunity to obtain extensive mentoring.

 We offer all types of leisurely activities since our founding.
 We go to museums, concerts, stadiums, and cook with and for each other during festivals.
 Furthermore, we organise and take part in events and festivals.
 Our cooperation with national and international partners is fundamental to us.
 We regularly attend networking meetings and workshops to share practices, experiences, and to integrate new ideas into PlayTogetherNow.